-Once we were in, I was thrilled to discover the local farmer’s sheep were wandering around freely on the grounds as well.
-I have a soft spot for any and all sheep because seeing them is such a happy indicator that we’re back in Ireland.
+I was thrilled to discover the local farmer’s sheep were wandering around freely on the grounds.
+I have a soft spot for any and all sheep because seeing them is such a happy reminder that we’re back in Ireland.
 I find them adorable.
-Of course, after years of visiting Ireland, I still try to approach them in the hopes of making a little sheep friend and, without fail, I always end up herding them away.
+Even after several years of visiting Ireland, I still try to ignorantly try to approach them in the hopes of making a little sheep friend and, without fail, I always end up herding them away.

 Castle Roche was breathtaking!
-I didn’t realize how truly massive the castle was until we climbed a nearby hill.
-Even though it was built in 1236 AD, it still stood tall with all 4 outside walls intact and two gorgeous front columns.
+I didn’t realize how truly the castle actually was until we climbed a nearby hill.
+Even though it was built in 1236 AD, it still stood tall with all of its four outside walls intact and two gorgeous front columns.

-Have you visited any Irish temples?
+Have you visited any Irish castles?
 Let me know in the comments below!
 And, as always, happy travels!